nerves-project/nerves/README.md

 ### Bootstrap Archive

-Nerves is a suite of components which work together to produce reproduceable firmware using the Elixir programming language.
-To build Nerves applications on your machine you will first be required to install the Nerves Bootstrap archive.
+Nerves is a suite of components which work together to create reproducible firmware using the Elixir programming language.
+To build Nerves applications on your machine, you will first be required to install the Nerves Bootstrap archive.
 The Nerves Bootstrap archive contains mix hooks required to bootstrap your mix environment to properly cross compile your application and dependency code for the Nerves target.

 To install the archive:
 ```